Constitution of the Republic of China: Drafting process

-The constitution was first drafted by the Kuomintang (KMT) as part of its third stage of national development (i.e., representative democracy), it established a centralized republic with five branches of government.
+The constitution was first drafted by the Kuomintang (KMT) as part of its third stage of national development (i.e., representative democracy), it established a centralized republic with "five branches of government" (五權分立).
 The constitution traces its origins to the end of the Second Sino-Japanese War.
 The impending outbreak of the Chinese Civil War pressured Chiang Kai-shek into enacting a democratic Constitution that would end KMT one-party rule.
-The Communists sought a coalition of one-third Nationalists, one-third Communists, and one-third other parties, to form a government that would draft the new Constitution.
+The Communists sought a coalition of one-third Nationalists, one-third Communists, and one-third other parties, to form a government that would draft the new constitution.
 However, while rejecting this idea, the KMT and the CCP jointly held a convention at which both parties presented views.
 Amidst heated debate, many of the demands from the Communist Party were met, including the popular election of the Legislative Yuan.
 Together, these drafts are called the Constitutional Draft of the Political Convention (政協憲草).
-Professor John Ching Hsiung Wu, Vice-chairman of the Constitution Drafting Commission, was the principle author of the text.
+Professor John Ching Hsiung Wu, Vice-chairman of the Constitution Drafting Commission, was the principal author of the text.